 This treatment is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.

 Medications are often given through an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
 If you are given oral medications, be sure to ask your health care team about how to safely store and handle them.

-The types of systemic therapies used for stomach cancer include:
+The types of medications used for stomach cancer include:

 Each of these types of therapies are discussed below in more detail.
 A person may receive 1 type of medication at a time or a combination of medications given at the same time.
 They can also be given as part of a treatment plan that includes surgery and/or radiation therapy.